sohelrana6105/sohelrana6105/README.md

 ---

 ### 🧑‍💼 About Me
-I am a passionate full-stack web developer from Bangladesh.
-I love building dynamic and responsive web applications using the latest technologies.
-I’m currently exploring advanced topics like *Next.js*, *JWT Auth*, and *Map Integration* in React.
+I am  a Mern-Stack  developer,  specializing in building scalable, responsive, and user-focused web applications.
+I design, develop, and optimize modern solutions using the latest technologies.
+Currently, I’m advancing my expertise in Next.js, JWT authentication, and React map integration to deliver more secure and dynamic applications.

 <div style="display: flex; gap: 10px; flex-wrap: wrap; align-items: center;">